Pediatric hematology and oncology fellowship

 Clinical training

 During the first year, comprehensive patient care is established through intensive hands-on patient-focused, well-mentored training.
-In addition, fellows supervise and teach pediatric residents and medical students on the inpatient wards and in clinic.
-The fellows are assigned as the primary physician to a number of newly diagnosed patients whom they will continue to follow throughout the three years of their fellowship.
-Under the supervision of the faculty, fellows care for patients with a variety of hematological and oncological disorders: hemoglobinopathies, thrombosis, coagulopathies, bone marrow failure syndromes, and all malignancies including, acute and chronic leukemia, lymphoma, neuroblastoma and other solid tumors, brain tumors, rare pediatric malignancies, autoimmune, lymphoproliferative and histiocytic disorders.
-The division actively participates in Children’s Oncology Group clinical trials, the Pediatric Blood and Marrow Transplant Consortium, and federally-funded comprehensive bleeding disorders program.
-In our stem cell transplantation program, fellows care for patients who undergo allogeneic (related, unrelated donor, umbilical cord blood, and haploidentical) or autologous transplants — both single and sequential (tandem) transplants.
-In addition to general hematology and oncology within the division, there are multi-disciplinary programs in:
+In addition, fellows supervise and teach pediatric residents and medical students in the inpatient wards and in clinics.
+The fellows are assigned as the primary physician to several newly diagnosed patients whom they will continue to follow throughout the three years of their fellowship.
+Under the supervision of the faculty, fellows care for patients with a variety of hematological and oncological disorders: hemoglobinopathies, thrombosis, coagulopathies, bone marrow failure syndromes, and all malignancies including, acute and chronic leukemia, lymphoma, neuroblastoma and other solid tumors, brain tumors, rare pediatric malignancies, autoimmune, lymphoproliferative, and histiocytic disorders.
+The division actively participates in Children’s Oncology Group clinical trials, the Pediatric Blood, and Marrow Transplant Consortium, and federally funded comprehensive bleeding disorders program.
+In our cellular therapy program, fellows care for patients who undergo allogeneic (related, unrelated donor, umbilical cord blood, and haploidentical) or autologous transplants (both single and tandem transplants,) in addition to patients undergoing gene therapy or treatment with chimeric antigen T-cell receptor therapy (CART).

 First year rotations